 Although we now know addiction to be a chronic, progressive brain disease, it wasn’t all that long ago that addicted people were seen as merely bad people.
 In fact, anyone who exhibited uncontrollable consumption was believed to be weak in character and likely lacking in closeness with God.
 As a result, those who would require medical and psychotherapeutic treatment today were relegated to prison or insane asylums.

 The idea was that imprisonment would force them into sobriety while the fear of additional punishment would make them abstinent due to their wanting to avoid any additional incarceration.
 However, that was not the case.
 After their release, many of those who had been imprisoned for their substance abuse problems quickly returned to substance abuse in spite of knowing what repercussions they could face.
 It was clear that there was something more to substance abuse that could be seen on the surface.
 In effect, developing a substance abuse problem somehow caused people to actual in self-destructive ways that defied what was in their best interests.

-Since then, ongoing research has afforded us with a significantly more enlightened view of addiction, but we continue to learn more and more about it all the time.
+Since then, ongoing research has afforded us a significantly more enlightened view of addiction, but we continue to learn more and more about it all the time.
 For instance, we’ve learned that there are many different effects that result from addiction, causing the deterioration of the body, mind, and even the spirit.
 Moreover, there are many different factors that have been identified as potentially contributing to a person’s becoming addicted to alcohol or drugs.
 These factors can include childhood trauma, childhood exposure to substance abuse, living in an environment or community in which substance abuse is extremely common, one’s social group, and many others.
 And there’s also the role that a person’s peer group has in his or her becoming addicted.
 When a person’s cohorts abuse alcohol or drugs, it’s much more likely for him or her to become addicted as well.